-However, for international students, the educational expenses of attending the University of Tokyo can be a major worry.
-The cost of living and studying can be very high, from tuition to housing costs.
+However, for international students, the educational expenses of attending the University of Tokyo can be a major concern.
+The cost of living and studying can be high, from tuition to housing costs.
 To help you decide whether to pursue your goals of studying in Japan, we’ll go over the various expenses you can anticipate at the University of Tokyo in this article.

 Study Costs at the University of Tokyo

-While the cost of studying at the University of Tokyo as an international student can seem daunting at first glance, it’s important to keep in mind that by carefully planning and budgeting, you can make the most of your experience at the University of Tokyo without breaking the bank.
-Don’t get overwhelmed by looking at the learning expenses upfront.
-To help you out, we’ll break down the various academic costs you can expect to incur as an international student at the University of Tokyo.
+While the cost of studying at the University of Tokyo as an international student can seem daunting at first glance, careful planning and budgeting can help you make the most of your experience without breaking the bank.
+To help you prepare, we’ll break down the various academic costs you can expect to incur as an international student at the University of Tokyo.

 Bachelor’s Tuition Costs